Qubes-Community/Contents/docs/configuration/split-ssh.md

 * Hide the \*.kdbx file by simply renaming the file extension (e.g. \*.zip).
 Keep in mind this is not likely to stop dedicated adversaries from finding your \*.kdbx file.
 * Add a second encryption layer (e.g. with VeraCrypt, \*.7z with password).
 * Adjust the encrpytion settings in KeePassXC as per the [KeePassXC documentation][KeePassXC User Guide].

+## Current limitations

+* It is possible for a malicious VM to hold onto an ssh-agent connection for more than one use.
+Therefore, if you authorize usage once, assume that a malicious VM could then use it many more times.
+In this case, though, the SSH Agent should continue to protect your private keys; only usage of it would be available to the malicious VM until it was shut down.

+* It doesn’t solve the problem of allowing the user to know what is requested before the operation gets approved.

 Want more Qubes split magic?
 Check out [Split-GPG][Split-GPG].